"Making sense of my world through colour and shape."

 "I love to combine strong colours and shapes, yet keep the work inherently sensitive"

-My love of colour, shape & texture is apparent in the various materials, mediums and processes I use - though trained in ceramics, I have always been interested in 'low' materials to create art, like household paint, used clothing, recycled card, newspaper, whatever is to hand that can be used to create.
+My love of colour, shape & texture is apparent in the various materials, mediums and processes I use - though trained in ceramics, I have always been interested in 'low' materials to create art - household paint, used clothing, recycled card, newspaper, whatever is to hand that can be used to create.
 I use paint (acrylic, gouache and household emulsion), threads, domestic sewing machine, wool, fabrics, paper, & card - all offering the opportunity to express myself.

 I am a maker, a colourist, a 'learn by doing' artist, with a keen interest in how a painting is conceived & experienced when there is an addition of a craft element to it.
 The blending of stitch, crochet and paint gives me a sense of ease as an artist.
-I feel pleasure in bringing together the dual roles of craftperson and artist to my work.
+I feel pleasure in bringing together the dual roles of crafter and artist to my work.

 Amongst the many artists whom have influenced me, I draw much of my practice from Henri Matisse, Lee Krasner, Francis Davison, Anne Ryan, Frederick Hammersley, Robert Diebenkorn, and Helen Frankenthaler.